 Recognising the important role played by UNODC, efforts under the aegis of the Paris Pact Initiative are aimed at strengthening international and regional cooperation to support efforts, including at national level, to address the threat opiates pose to international peace and stability globally.

 At the Ministerial Conference on Drug Routes from Central Asia to Europe held in Paris in May 2003 (Paris Statement), the international community subscribed to the principle of common and shared responsibility in the fight against opium and heroin trafficking from Afghanistan.
 The commitment became known as the “Paris Pact”, focussing on enhanced border control and law enforcement among countries affected by the trafficking of opiates from Afghanistan.
-A second Ministerial Conference on Drug Trafficking Routes from Afghanistan was held in Moscow on 26-28 June 2006 (Moscow Statement), which further promoted the Paris Pact process and recommended effective countermeasures against drug trafficking from Afghanistan.
+A second Ministerial Conference on Drug Trafficking Routes from Afghanistan was held in Moscow in June 2006 (Moscow Statement), which further promoted the Paris Pact process and recommended effective countermeasures against drug trafficking from Afghanistan.

-The Paris Pact Initiative consists of three main components:1.
-A two-pronged Consultative Mechanism that facilitates periodical consultations at the expert and policy level between partners, in order to jointly discuss, identify and set in motion concrete measures to stem the increasing level of opiates trafficked from Afghanistan >> find more information under the menu item "PARIS PACT - Meetings" and "PARIS PACT - Recommendations". *
+1. The two-pronged Consultative Mechanism that facilitates periodical consultations at the expert and policy level between partners, in order to jointly discuss, identify and set in motion concrete measures to stem the increasing level of opiates trafficking >> find more information under the menu item "PARIS PACT - Meetings" and "PARIS PACT - Recommendations". *

 * Please note: the sections referred to above can only be accessed after registering and logging-in.